adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP01CERT1
 Certificate of less than one academic year in Agriculture, Agriculture Operations, And Related Sciences.
-Cert. less than one academic yr in Agriculture, Agriculture Operations, & Related Sciences.
+Cert. <1 academic yr in Agriculture, Agriculture Operations, & Related Sciences.

 CIP01CERT2
 Certificate of at least one but less than two academic years in Agriculture, Agriculture Operations, And Related Sciences.
-Cert. at least one but less than two academicyrs in Agriculture, Agriculture Operations, & Related Sciences.
+Cert. >1<2 academicyrs in Agriculture, Agriculture Operations, & Related Sciences.

 CIP01ASSOC
 Associate degree in Agriculture, Agriculture Operations, And Related Sciences.
 Assoc. deg. in Agriculture, Agriculture Operations, & Related Sciences.

 CIP01CERT4
-Awards of at least two but less than four academic years in Agriculture, Agriculture Operations, And Related Sciences.
+Award of at least two but less than four academic years in Agriculture, Agriculture Operations, And Related Sciences.
-Awards at least two but less than four academicyrs in Agriculture, Agriculture Operations, & Related Sciences.
+Award >2<4 academicyrs in Agriculture, Agriculture Operations, & Related Sciences.

 CIP01BACHL
 Bachelor's degree in Agriculture, Agriculture Operations, And Related Sciences.